 There are a few things to consider when accepting pets:

 Trinity Team uses PetScreening.com.
-We collect information regarding the pet and the website gives us a FIDO score (so cute).
+We collect information regarding the pet, and the website gives us a FIDO score (so cute).
 This score lets us know how we feel about accepting the dog.
-We learn about shot records, past aggressiveness, age, breed, etc. Trinity Team typically does not accept cats.
+We learn about shot records, past aggressiveness, age, breed, etc. The Trinity Team typically does not accept cats.

 Be sure to implement a pet agreement and collect extra money each month for “pet rent.”